 correspondence sent to this site may be treated as a public record and retained

 as required by the Public Records Act 2002 and other relevant legislation.

 email address details will not be added to a mailing list (unless you so

 request), nor will we disclose these details to third parties (except for

-Harvest and Amazon) without your consent, unless required by law.
+Social Pinpoint and Amazon) without your consent, unless required by law.
 Email

 messages may be monitored by our information technology staff for system